MahStudio/Denna/README.md

 Denna looks for new maintainers and contributors.
 The key feature that we need for next update is sync and the features that are into the design.
 As Denna is an open source project, all kind of contributions are welcome.

+### Roadmap

+First let me explain what we are our plans for Denna:

+- Make it as simple but productive.
+High UX values.
+- Supporting UWP platform.
+- Supporting Android.
+- Supporting iOS.
+- Supporting office extentions.
+- Supporting web client.
+- Adding collaborative task management.
+- Keep learning from users and let them decide what features they want in Denna.

+We currently need Android, Web and iOS developers to sharpen our team.
+Ideally a React/React native developer will help us to build everything we need.

 ### How do I contribute

 You can contribute us in either 3 ways:

-1. You can get our stable builds and send us feedbacks, ideas and feature requests either in email or [issues](https://github.com/MahStudio/Denna/issues)
+1. You can get our stable builds and send us feedbacks, ideas and feature requests either in [email](mailto:mahstudio@outlook.com) or [issues](https://github.com/MahStudio/Denna/issues)
 2. You can get our nightly builds from [HERE](https://install.appcenter.ms/orgs/mahstudio-u5ev/apps/denna/distribution_groups/insiders) and give us feedback pr join us [HERE AT DENNA INSIDER CHAT ON TELEGRAM](https://t.me/joinchat/EJ9gLURDAcbOxpoIGSdD8g)
 3. You can help us in development cycle.
+See roadmap.
 4. You can get me a coffee!

 <p align="center">